Undergraduate Research STUDENT Internships

 The ORNL Undergraduate Research Student Internship Program (URSI) provides research opportunities, chances to connect with ORNL researchers, and associated activities for undergraduate students and recent graduates.
 The internships are designed to complement academic programs by utilizing the unique resources and mentorship provided by world-class scientists and engineers to enhance STEM education, encourage careers in science and technology, and improve scientific literacy.

-Applications will be accepted and reviewed on a rolling basis until February 15, 2022 at 5:00 PM EST or until available spaces are filled.
+Spring 2024 applications will be accepted and reviewed on a rolling basis until October 23rd, 2023 at 11:59 PM EST OR until available spaces are filled.

 Commitment & duration

 Part-time option only applies to students who are enrolled full-time in college.

 - U.S. Citizen or Lawful Permanent Resident (LPR) at the time of application